 Treatment depends on how bad the cavity is.
 Most often, the dentist removes the decayed portion of your tooth with a drill.
 He fills in the hole with a filling made of either silver alloy, gold, porcelain, or a composite resin.
 These materials are safe.

 Some people have raised concerns about mercury-based fillings called amalgams, but the American Dental Association, the FDA, and other public health agencies say they are safe.
 Allergies to fillings are rare.

 Crowns are used when a tooth is so badly decayed that not much of it remains.
 Your dentist removes and repairs the damaged part.
 He fits a crown made from gold, porcelain, or porcelain fused to metal over the rest of the tooth.

-You might need a root canal if the root or pulp of your tooth is dead.
+You might need a root canal if the root or pulp of your tooth is dead or injured in a way that can't be repaired.
 The dentist removes the nerve, blood vessels, and tissue along with the decayed portions of the tooth.
 He fills in the roots with a sealing material.
 You may need a crown over the filled tooth.